Yebbenbe/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ### December 2020

 - **Process multiple tasks per agent.** Each agent can now process 5-10 migration tasks, simultaneously so that you can finish your migrations faster. *Requires latest version of agent.*
 - **Select a team as a destination.** Users are able to select a Teams team and the channel as the migration destination.
-This is in addition to the existing ability to specify a Teams location by the URL.
+This option is in addition to the existing ability to specify a Teams location by the URL.
 - **Select a OneDrive email as a destination.** Users are able to input a OneDrive email address as the migration destination.
-This is in addition to the existing ability to specify a OneDrive location by the URL.
+This option is in addition to the existing ability to specify a OneDrive location by the URL.

 ### October 2020